Join us on May 13: State of Supply Chain 2026: findings, trade-offs, and live Q&A | Register now

-Store replenishment directly impacts operational efficiency in stores.
-Poorly planned store replenishment leads to inefficient shelf stocking in the stores, where streamlined operations ensure staff can dedicate more time to customer service and other value-added activities.
+Store replenishment directly impacts operational efficiency in stores: poorly planned store replenishment leads to inefficient shelf stocking in the stores.
 In the worst cases, store workers spend a lot of time moving pallets around the store while stocking shelves and have to make frequent trips to and from the backroom storage area to fetch products.

 Most replenishment systems base their planning on these distribution schedules.
-If daily deliveries are available, most systems will calculate orders based on next-day delivery.
+If daily deliveries are available, most systems will set safety stocks and estimate order needs based on next-day delivery.

 Yet, if all replenishment opportunities are used for all products without discretion, two problems follow: